supremepanda/GPUInstanceManager/README.md

  - If you are using same mesh and same material more than one. (bullets etc.) and
  - If your objects can not be static.
 (If you can use static, use static and do not use gpu instancing)

-### to-DO

- - [x] Add shadow related parameters
- - [x] Create upm package from asset to easy installing.
- - [ ] Add ability to draw more than 1023 meshes.

 ### How to use?

  1. Add **GPUInstanceService** prefab to your scene.